 With a slightly crispy golden brown exterior and a soft, fluffy, and moist interior, one bite of these pancakes and you’ll be exclaiming that they’re the best old-fashioned pancakes on Earth as well.

-Today I’m bringing you our very favorite recipe for the best pancakes on earth.
-I know this to be true because my husband and kids have declared these the best pancakes on earth and I have to agree.
+Today I’m bringing you our very favorite recipe for the best old-fashioned pancakes on Earth.
+I know this to be true because my husband and kids have declared these the best pancakes on Earth and I have to agree.

-- Baking Soda
+- Baking soda

-- Vegetable Oil (or butter)
+- Vegetable oil (or butter)

-- Plain Flour
+- Plain flour